-61. Our proposed minimum credit enhancement levels at each rating category (as percent of current balance) range from 6% for 'AAA' ratings to 1% for 'B' ratings.
+57. Our minimum credit enhancement levels at each rating category (expressed as a percentage of the current balance) range from 6% for 'AAA' ratings to 1% for 'B' ratings (see table 5), which would be interpolated to determine the rating-level (i.e. +/- modifiers) minimum credit enhancement.
 These are based on our view that there are limits on the predictability of equipment loan or lease performance.
 We believe that a credit enhancement level below 6% creates vulnerabilities that are inconsistent with the degree of creditworthiness associated with a 'AAA' rating for the equipment ABS sector.
-Moreover, the minimum 'AAA' credit enhancement levels can't be funded solely through soft credit enhancement (excess spread), and the minimum amount of hard credit enhancement supporting a 'AAA' rated equipment loan ABS transaction is 3.0%.
+Moreover, the minimum 'AAA' credit enhancement levels can't be funded solely through soft credit enhancement (excess spread), and the minimum amount of hard credit enhancement supporting a 'AAA' rated equipment ABS transaction is 3.0%.
 Hard credit enhancement generally includes sources such as subordination, overcollateralization, and reserve funds.